 The application of shellac can be by brush or in the case of French polish, by pad.
 As numerous as there are French polishers, there are as many techniques.
 The method I use is one I learned from reading George Frank's writings, modifying his method based on my own observations and the specific needs of the restoration.
-The one rule that I am pretty consistent about is keeping the film thin.
+While I often modify the method on the fly to address particular issues, the one rule that I am pretty consistent about is keeping the film thin.
 Shellac, does not fare well in thick applications.
-I believe thick coatings are prone to cracking and alligatoring, and may not dry properly.
+Thick coatings are prone to cracking and alligatoring, and may not dry properly.

 Obviously some finishes will have become so damaged by water, sunlight or daily use, that refinishing is really the only option to restore the beauty of the wood.
 In these cases I refinish with shellac applied by French polish.
 The process is basically rubbing a pad over a surface, repeatedly, until the grain is filled and a film forms.
 Because there is no sanding during the process, the pad rides over and preserves the bumps and dips that we associate with old surfaces.
-If after a few years, the surface becomes scratched or dull, the surface is cleaned and reworked, adding a little more shellac to fill in the scratches.
+If, after a few years, the surface becomes scratched or dull, it can be cleaned and reworked, adding a little more shellac to fill in the scratches.

 Caring for a new shellac finish can be no more than dusting with a cotton cloth—no spray polishes needed.
 After a year, the surfaces can be waxed periodically, once a year is frequent enough.
 I usually avoid waxing table tops as the wax film is soft and the surface can become easily smudged, but wax will do no harm as long as it is a paste wax.
-Avoid liquid waxes and oils that can penetrate areas where there are breaks in the film.
+I avoid spray waxes, liquid waxes and oils that can penetrate areas where there are breaks in the film.
 They will contaminate glue lines and stain the wood under the finish.
-And did I say, “No spray polishes?”
-They are the biggest source of silicone contamination and make future restorations much more difficult.
+More importantly, most liquid and aerosol polishes are a source of silicone contamination, making future restorations much more difficult.